-Communication between execution servers and agents is via the protocol nimi which is configured in the $\CA\LISAR$ eleaseAutomationServer $\conf\nimi_config.xml$.
+Communication between execution servers and agents is via the protocol nimi which is configured in the \CA\ReleaseAutomationServer\conf\nimi_config.xml.
 Two important settings are :

-- The Capacity element setting is used to configure the maximum number of agents that can be registered to the Execution Server and the default value is 200.
-When 200 agents are registered to the execution server any further registration requests will be rejected. - The Warn-capacity.element setting should always be lower than the Capacity element setting.
+- 1 The Capacity element setting is used to configure the maximum number of agents that can be registered to the Execution Server and the default value is 200.
+When 200 agents are registered to the execution server any further registration requests will be rejected. - 2 The Warn-capacity.element setting should always be lower than the Capacity element setting.
 When the number of agent registered with the execution server exceeds this value the new connecting nodes will be asked to seek another supernode

 When the execution server is handling a large number of agents or is configured with complex routing such as STAR and Double STAR the execution servers should be configured as follows and the latest maintenance must be applied.
+The following settings should also be applied to any retrieval agents.

-Add a new file communication_network.properties at the conf folder of the NES servers and the Retrieval agent.
+Add a new file ra_services.properties at the conf folder of the NES servers and the Retrieval agent.